-Driving Brower’s view of public diplomacy is the common wholesale adoption of the “hearts and minds” aphorism.
-She can’t be faulted for this, after all everybody does it (well, not every body).
+Driving Brower’s view of public diplomacy is the common adoption of the “hearts and minds” aphorism.
+She should not be faulted for this view as, after all, everybody does it (well, not everybody).

-Unfortunately, most of those who invoke the H&M mantra seem to have little knowledge or appreciation for its roots and its true meaning.
+Unfortunately, most of those who invoke the H&M mantra seems to have little knowledge or appreciation for its roots and its true meaning.
 H&M comes out of counterinsurgency doctrine.
 General Westmoreland once said that if you grab the enemy by the balls, his hearts and minds will follow.
-Not exactly, but today the saying has been completely decoupled from the the persuasive, and sometimes coercive, tools that used to accompany it.
-Perhaps a better way of thinking of “hearts and minds” is Teddy Roosevelt’s version of the same: speak softly and carry a big stick.

 But even the quotable T.R. doesn’t give us the complete picture of what is needed today.
 Should we speak softly today?
 If so, what do we say?